Testing the Boderry Voyager Watch for review

-For keeping time while hiking, we highly recommend a classic field watch.
+For keeping time while hiking, we highly recommend classic field watches.
 Compared to smartwatches, their elegant simplicity calms the mind and reduces distraction, allowing wearers to focus on the landscape instead of another digital screen.
 Field watches are functional, beautiful, relatively inexpensive, and have reliably served adventurers for over 100 years.
+Mapping, tracking, and other digital tasks are best managed on your iPhone anyway.

 When purchasing through links on our site, we may earn an affiliate commission at no additional cost to you.
 Here’s why you can trust us.